joao-conde/feup-ldso/README.md

 The result of the *staging server* deployment can be observed at http://impactup.westeurope.cloudapp.azure.com:8080/api

 The result of the *staging web-app* deployment can be observed at http://impactup.westeurope.cloudapp.azure.com:8080/

+The result of the *mobile app* deployment can be observed at https://expo.io/@ldsot3g1/impact-up?release-channel=develop